RigatA/Test/README.md

 # Test
-Hello this file is used for a git lab class only
+Hello this is Rigat's SET lab class this file is used for a git lab class only